katyukha/odoo-helper-scripts/README.md

 # Install odoo-helper scripts pre-requirements.
 # This step should be usualy ran one time, and is required to ensure that
 # all odoo-helper dependencies installed.
-odoo-helper install pre-requirements -y
+odoo-helper install pre-requirements

 # Install system dependencies for odoo version 7.0
 # This option requires sudo.
-odoo-helper install sys-deps -y 7.0;
+odoo-helper install sys-deps 7.0;

 # Install postgres and create there user with name='odoo' and password='odoo'
 odoo-helper install postgres odoo odoo